invalidusernamecalled/automate-office-close/README.md

 #### usage:-
 + The saved(?) & closed files in the session can be `RE-OPENED` automatically by selecting the saved session from the list and then clicking `RESTORE SESSION`.
 + the script writes some txt files session_list_xxxx-xx-xx_xx-xx.txt in the same directory as the script.
-+ store the scripts in a separate directory to avoid over writing of similar name files
++ keep the scripts in its separate directory due to the risk of over writing
 + The script does not use KILL to close MS-OFFICE APPS, rather it tries to close them gracefully using COM objects.
 + Disclaimer: This software is provided <b>"as is"</b>, without any warranty or liability.
 There is no guarantee of merchantability or fitness for a particular purpose, express or implied.